 There will be two examinations in the course including the final exam.
 Each exam (including the final) will be counted equally.
 The exams will consist of multiple choice, essay, and problem questions.
-Study questions will be provided to help prepare for the exams.
-Plus and minus grade options will be used in the class.
-The midterm exams will be given in mid October.
-(Dates to be determined.)
-The final examination will be held 7:00--10:00 p.m., Thursday, December 16 in the regular classroom..
-Project Class Project.doc Each student will work on a project dealing with a tax policy topic.
+Each exam will include a take-home part and an in-class component.
+Plus, and minus grade options will be used in the class.
+The midterm exams will be given in October 25.
+(Date tentative.)
+Take-home questions will become available two weeks prior to the exam.
+The final examination will be held 1:30-4:30 p.m., Monday, December 11 in the regular classroom.
+Take-home questions will become available two weeks prior to the exam.
+Project:

+Each student will complete on a project dealing with a tax policy topic.
 Grading:

-Plus and minus grade options will be used in the class.
-The course grade will be based on the following: Exam grades: 80 percent (40 percent for each exam) Class project: 20 percent Back to Main Page
+Plus, and minus grade options will be used in the class.
+The course grade will be based on the following: Exam grades: 80 percent (40 percent for each exam) Class project: 20 percent The class grade is based on a 500-point scale: Exam 1: 100 points take-home plus 100 points in-class.
+Project: 100 points Final: 100 points take-home plus 100 points in-class.